 • Parents/Dancers/Teachers should be informed of all rules as everyone is expected to follow and respect them.

-• Millennium Productions reserves the right to disqualify any school/dancer & withdraw their participation in the festival that they deem to be showing disruptive, inappropriate behavior and/or language.
+• Millennium Dance Productions reserves the right to disqualify any school/dancer & withdraw their participation in the festival that they deem to be showing disruptive, inappropriate behaviour and/or language.
 Patrons & family members who are disruptive or displaying unreasonable behavior will be denied admittance into the event.

-• Please mail/Fax/Email a Studio waiver for each competitor once you have submitted your online registration.
+• Each competitor must submit a dancer waiver (via our website) once registration has been submitted.
 In order to compete in any Millennium Productions event each competitor must have a signed Waiver.

 • If participants are improperly entered in a category, changes will be made at the discretion of organizers.

 • Adjudicator’s decisions are final; any complaints regarding the festival must be submitted in writing and directed to the Millennium Dance Productions AFTER the event.

 • Millennium Dance Productions events are open to all amateur and professional dancers providing they are placed in the proper category.

 • Adjudication times will be indicated in the program but are only a general guide as we may be running ahead or behind schedule due to unforeseen circumstances.
 Festival organizers will make every effort to run a timely and efficient event.